askoufis/dotfiles/README.md

 2. Run `fisher update`

 3. Open `nvim`.
-It should install [packer] automatically.
+It should install [lazy.nvim] automatically.

-4. Close `nvim`, then re-open it and run `:PackerSync` to install all plugins
+4. Close `nvim`, then re-open it plugins should start being installed

 5. Clone `tpm`, but not to the usual place: